 Most brain activity research and software focuses on collecting brain data while sitting still and either meditating or performing logic puzzles.
 However, Opti Brain differs from this because we specialize in collecting brain data while your body is in motion!

-Use the compare collections setting to see how a large mood change affects your brain activity by comparing a resting collection from before and after your mood changing event.
+Use the compare collections setting to see how a large mood change affects your brain activity.
+Comparing a resting collection from before and after your mood changing event.

 In Motion Collections

-The second type of brain collection is ‘in motion.’
+The second type of brain collection is ‘in motion’.
 At Opti Brain we specialize in collecting data while in action or more specifically just before your movement starts.
 Debbie Crews, PhD (Opti Brain CEO) found in her 35+ years of research, that your brain state between 1 and 2 seconds before start a significant activity is the most correlated to performance.
-For example, if you are putting a golf ball into a hole your most important indicators of making that putt are not “what” you think or the physical routine, but it is “how” you think and what is going through your brain 1 second before you pull your golf club back to roll the ball.
+For example, if you are putting a golf ball, your success is not determined by “what” you think or the physical routine.
+However, “how” you think 1 second before you pull your club back to roll the ball does affect your performance.
 This final second is artifact free and predictive of success.

 Creating Brain Maps